The Office of Sponsored Research and Programs and other Hope College offices have resources and support to help you to develop your proposal.

 - National Institutes of Health (NIH) Data Sharing Policies: NIH expects award recipients to share data in order to improve human health.

 - National Science Foundation (NSF) DMP Guidance: NSF requires the inclusion of DMPs with proposal submissions.
-Individual directorates provide guidance on the creation of DMPs; if a directorate does not have published guidance, applicants should follow the instructions in Grant Proposal Guide.
+Individual directorates provide guidance on the creation of DMPs; if a directorate does not have published guidance, applicants should follow the instructions in the Proposal and Award Policies and Procedures Guide (PAPPG).

 - Van Wylen Library: Researchers are encouraged to speak with the metadata librarian, Jeremy Barney (firstname.lastname@example.org, 616.395.7792), to discuss DMPs.